DominikGuzei/Compact.js/README.md

 because it defines it itself.

 ###How to use mixins:
-Mixin has exactly the same syntax like Class but does not offer .statics, .initialize or .extend You can also augment mixins with other mixins through the .mixin method.
+Mixin has exactly the same syntax like Module but does not offer .statics, .initialize or .extend You can also augment mixins with other mixins through the .mixin method.

 Further Documentation